-New Delhi Indira Gandhi International Airport Guide (DEL)
+About New Delhi Indira Gandhi International Airport (DEL)

 Named after former Indian Prime Minister Indira Gandhi, Delhi’s main airport is one of the major international air transport hubs for northern India and the entire country.
 A useful resource for travellers, our New Delhi Indira Gandhi International Airport guide includes information regarding terminal facilities, public transport access and nearby accommodation options.

-Three more additional terminals (taking the total number up to six) are planned to combat the expected increase to 100 million passengers a year by 2026.
+Expansion of the 3 current terminals is planned to combat the expected increase to 100 million passengers a year by 2026.
 Work on the new terminals has not yet begun.

 There are information counters (tel: +91 124 337 6000) in all terminals.
 For major enquiries and 24-hour information and assistance, contact the Airport Manager's Offices in the terminals.
 English is widely spoken by staff at the airport.

 New Delhi Indira Gandhi International Airport is located just off National Highway 8, which leads from Delhi to Mumbai.

 From Connaught Place in central Delhi, head west via Baba Kharak Singh Marg (which becomes Mother Teresa Crescent) and turn right onto Sardar Patel Marg.
 Follow this road onto the Delhi – Ajmer Expressway and then on to Airport Road, which leads to the airport entrance.
 The total drive time from central Delhi to the airport is approximately 30 minutes.